FormidableLabs/radium/CONTRIBUTING.md

 ### Examples

 You can run examples locally by simply doing `npm run examples`; this will start a webpack dev server (the config file is found at [examples/webpack.config.js](examples/webpack.config.js)) making Radium examples available at `http://localhost:8080`.

+Please note that if you use `npm run test-dev` as above, Karma will use port `8080`.
+You can change the port used by the examples by running `npm run examples -- --port 8000`.

 ## Dist